pagkly/Zed/Investopedia4/What Causes Hyperinflation.md

 Whereas normal inflation is measured in terms of monthly price increases, hyperinflation is measured in terms of exponential daily increases that can approach 5 to 10% a day.
 Hyperinflation occurs when the inflation rate exceeds 50% for a period of a month.

 Imagine the cost of food shopping going from $500 per week to $750 per week the next month, to $1,125 per week the next month and so on.
-If wages aren't keeping pace with inflation in an economy, the standard of living for the people goes down because they can't afford to pay for their basic needs and cost of living expenses.
+If wages aren't keeping pace with inflation in an economy, the standard of living for the people goes down because they can't afford to pay for their basic needs and [[Cost of Living|cost of living]] expenses.

 Hyperinflation can cause a number of consequences for an economy.
-People may hoard goods, including perishables such as food because of rising prices, which in turn, can create food supply shortages.
+People may hoard goods, including perishables such as food because of rising prices, which in turn, can create food [[Supply|supply]] shortages.
 When prices rise excessively, cash, or savings deposited in banks decreases in value or becomes worthless since the money has far less purchasing power.
 Consumers' financial situation deteriorates and can lead to [[bankruptcy]](https://www.investopedia.com/terms/b/bankruptcy.asp).

 Also, people might not deposit their money in [[financial institutions]](https://www.investopedia.com/terms/f/financialinstitution.asp) leading to banks and lenders to go out of business.
 Tax revenues may also fall if consumers and businesses can't pay, which could result in governments failing to provide basic services.